Mj12-Studio/ue-hexgridmanager-docs/documents/tutorials/hexgridmanager_basic/hexgridmanager_basic.md

 Set up the other three Macros:\
 ![Image_Title](./images/tutorial_28_setup_macros.png "ToolTip_Message")

-Now, Add all four **BP_HexGridManager** touch events to the Level Blueprint, and connect them to the macros you just created.
+Now, Add all four **BP_HexGrid** touch events to the Level Blueprint, and connect them to the macros you just created.
 Additional macro nodes can be placed on the Event Graph by dragging them from the Macros section of the *My Blueprint* side-bar.\
 ![Image_Title](./images/tutorial_29_add_touch_events.png "ToolTip_Message")

 &nbsp;